Yury Melnichek

-Yury Melnichek (Юрый Мельнічак, Юрий Мельничек) is a Belarussian tech-entrepreneur, venture investor and software engineer.
+Yury Melnichek (Юрый Мельнічак, Юрий Мельничек) is a Belarusian tech-entrepreneur, venture investor and software engineer.

 He was born in Minsk, Belarus, lived in Switzerland for more than 16 years and currently lives in Cyprus.
 He is known for being the founder of the free cartographic service MapsWithMe, the AI platform AIMATTER, and the video editing application Vochi.
 In December 2021, together with Anna Melnichek, he founded the investment company Melnichek Investments to invest in promising machine learning and biotech startups.

 Apart from doing investment activities, he also provides consulting services in venture investment, mobile applications marketing, and information technology companies working with machine learning, computer vision and data science.
-He was a long-time partner of DOBRA Foundation and Social Weekend, a social project competition, and the Open Data Science Belarus community.
+He was a long-time partner of DOBRA Foundation and Social Weekend, a social project competition, and the Open Data Science Belarus community, and has also partnered with the BelTech conference, which supports Belarusian tech founders operating globally.
 He also takes part in hackathons as a mentor and speaks at tech conferences.

 Early life and education

 Yury graduated with a degree in applied mathematics and informatics from the Belarusian State University in 2005.